Christopher Stead

 Private Client

-He also delivers training sessions for solicitors on all aspects of probate and inheritance law.
-Most recently, he delivered a seminar for the probate teams of a national firm of solicitors on undue influence, testamentary capacity, and the proposed reforms to probate law.
-He will also be delivering a session on contentious probate at Five Paper’s upcoming property conference.
+Christopher is happy to present bespoke training for solicitors on probate and contentious inheritance law.
+Most recently he delivered a seminar to the probate team of a national firm on undue influence, testamentary capacity, and the implications of proposed probate law reforms.
+He also recently delivered several sessions at Five Paper’s Property Conference 2025, one on contentious probate, and another on trusts of land.

 Further Info